Anastasia4sik/Walchen_Lake_React/README.md

 ##

 In this work, I used static API to retrieve all the information.
-Thank you for your attention!
+This site also has a burger menu, which you can see if the width of your device is less than 600px Thank you for your attention!